webrtc/webrtc-org/native-code/development/index.md

 See the [GN][12] documentation for all available options.
 There are also more platform specific tips on the [Android][1] and [iOS][2] pages.

-**NOTICE: Component Builds are not supported**

-The Gn argument `is_component_build` is currently ignored for WebRTC builds.
-[Component builds][15] are supported by Chromium and the argument `is_component_build` makes it possible to create shared libraries instead of static libraries.
-If an app depends on WebRTC it makes sense to just depend on the WebRTC static library, so there is no difference between `is_component_build=true` and `is_component_build=false`.

 #### Compiling

 When you have Ninja project files generated (see previous section), compile